 Of course, this appears to be doing things completely backwards.
 After all, in the SI, the seven base units, including the ampere, are meant to be used, in various mathematical combinations, to define 22 derived units―including the volt and the ohm.

-Yet, as a practical matter, the derived volt and ohm are used to measure the underlying ampere.
+Yet, as a practical matter, the derived volt and ohm were used to measure the underlying ampere.

-There is an excellent reason for that: Both the volt and the ohm are known with far greater accuracy than the ampere.
-That’s because their values are based on constants derived from fundamental effects in the realm of quantum physics.
+There is an excellent reason for that: Both the volt and the ohm were known with far greater accuracy than the ampere.
+That’s because their values were already based on constants derived from fundamental effects in the realm of quantum physics.
 As a result, the volt can be realized to an uncertainty of around 6 parts in a billion, and the ohm to 2 parts in 10 billion.

 But there’s a catch.
 Ohm’s law doesn’t quite have the footing of, say, Newton’s laws of motion.
 That is, I = V/R can’t be deduced from other laws of physics.
 Instead, it represents the seemingly unvarying relationship among the three electrical quantities as measured by various techniques around the world during the past two centuries.
 (That sort of formula is called an “empirical” law because it is based entirely on observational evidence.)
 To date, it appears that Ohm’s law successfully describes measurements made with uncertainties in the range of parts per ten million.
 According to one report, it still holds in nanowires one atom tall and four atoms wide.